How do I apply and where is the Expression of Interest form?

 To upload a file:

 - Select the file from your computer.

 - Press ‘Open’, to send the document to us, the document may take a few minutes depending on the speed of your internet connection to upload.

 To review a file that you have uploaded, please move to another page then come back to the previous page.
 This will allow you to view and confirm you have loaded the correct document.

 To delete a file that you have uploaded, click ‘Delete‘.

-What can I do if I am having difficulty uploading a document to support my application?
+What can I do if I am having difficulty uploading a document to support my Expression of Interest?

-In the application process all documents must be uploaded in the following formats:
+In the Expression of Interest process all documents must be uploaded in the following formats: